|►||About the Center|

 |►||Center for West European Studies|

-The EU Center of Excellence of Seattle is pleased to be able to give two UW undergraduate the opportunity to experience the inner-workings of the EU up close by sponsoring their participation in the 2013 EU Visit Program to Brussels.
-The program, which runs from June 16-21, 2013, focuses on the dynamic changes taking place in today's integrating Europe and the future of the transatlantic partnership.
+The EU Center of Excellence of Seattle is pleased to be able to give two UW undergraduate students the opportunity to experience the inner-workings of the EU up close by sponsoring their participation in the 2014 EU Visit Program to Brussels.
+The program, which runs from June 15-20, 2014, focuses on the dynamic changes taking place in today's integrating Europe and the future of the transatlantic partnership.
 Thanks to the support of the European Union, the EU Center of Excellence can pay the airfare and related hotel expenses for UW students selected to participate in this program, which is organized by the Network of EU Centers of Excellence.

 Students selected to participate in the visit program will join students and teachers from across the US for a five-day visit in Brussels where they will meet both US and EU officials, touring the city and the major EU and international institutions based there.
 The itinerary will include site visits to the European Commission, the US Mission to the EU, and the European Parliament.